jgibbons-cp/datadog/kubernetes/eks_with_windows/README.md

-Create an Multi OS EKS Cluster, Deploy Datadog, Deploy IIS --
+Create an Multi OS EKS Cluster, Deploy Datadog, Deploy IIS or ASP Application, Trace Windows Application (Optional) --

 The following steps from [here](https://eksctl.io/usage/windows-worker-nodes/) will guide you on how to create a multi-OS